AdobeDocs/platform-learn.en/help/tutorial-web-sdk-new/setup-target.md

 ### Validate with Assurance

-Additionally, you can use Assuarnce where appropriate to confirm Target decisioning reuqests are getting the correct data and that any server side transformations are occuuring correcly.
+Additionally, you can use Assurance where appropriate to confirm Target decisioning requests are getting the correct data and that any server side transformations are occuring correctly.
 You can also confirm campaign and experience information is contained in the Adobe Analytics calls even when the Target decisioning and Adobe Analytics calls are sent seperately.

 1. Open [Assurance](https://experience.adobe.com/assurance)
 1. Start a new assurance sesison, input the **[!UICONTROL session name]** and input the **[!UICONTROL base url]** for your site or any other page you're testing